lbustelo/giphybot/README.md

 - `SLACK_TOKEN`: Token for the bot configured [here](https://my.slack.com/services/new/bot)
 - `BOT_MASTER`: Slack ID for user.
 (Currently the alpha-numerical ID, not the @name.
-- `GLOBAL_THRESHOLD`: Number that determines when to level up